hrj/scala.unfold/index.md

 println("Hello world")
 ```

 [Scala](http://scala-lang.org/) is a programming language created by Martin Odersky.

-This guide is a gentle introduction to the Scala language.
+This guide is a gentle
+introduction to the Scala language.

+## Intended Audience
 If you are familiar with basic concepts in computer science, familiar with atleast
 one programming language (doesn't matter which), and want to quickly get upto speed with Scala,
 then you are the intended audience of this little guide.

-If you don't know any programming language yet, in the author's humble opinion, it is best to learn
+If you don't know any programming language yet then, in the author's humble opinion, it is best to learn
 a simpler language before jumping in to Scala.

 ## Table of Contents